Background pattern

 • Protein in the urine (proteinuria)

-• Abnormal coagulation of the blood (abnormal INR)
+• Abnormal blood clotting (abnormal INR)

 • Severely elevated blood pressure that causes headache, confusion, blurred vision, nausea, vomiting, and fainting (hypertensive crisis)